Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

-The following guide includes the how-to instructions for the installation of BVLC/Caffe in Ubuntu 15.10 Linux.
-This also includes the KUbuntu 15.10 and the related distributions.
+The following guide includes the how-to instructions for the installation of BVLC/Caffe in Ubuntu 16.04 or 15.10 Linux.
+This also includes the KUbuntu 16.04 or 15.10 and the related distributions.

 Execute these commands first: